-- (3) The charity and its directors may only rely upon the authority provided by sub-clause (2)(c) of this article if each of the following conditions is satisfied: - (a) The amount or maximum amount of the payment for the goods is set out in an agreement in writing between the charity or its directors (as the case may be) and the director or connected person supplying the goods ('the supplier') under which the supplier is to supply the goods in question to or on behalf of the charity. - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question. - (c) The other directors are satisfied that it is in the best interests of the charity to contract with the supplier rather than with someone who is not a director or connected person.
-In reaching that decision the directors must balance the advantage of contracting with a director or connected person against the disadvantages of doing so. - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the charity. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of directors is present at the meeting. - (f) The reason for their decision is recorded by the directors in the minute book. - (g) A majority of the directors then in office are not in receipt of remuneration or payments authorised by article 7.
+- (3) The charity and its directors may only rely upon the authority provided by sub-clause (2)(c) of this article if each of the following conditions is satisfied - (a) The amount or maximum amount of the payment for the goods is set out in an agreement in writing between the charity or its directors (as the case may be) and the director or connected person supplying the goods ('the supplier') under which the supplier is to supply the goods in question to or on behalf of the charity - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question - (c) The other directors are satisfied that it is in the best interests of the charity to contract with the supplier rather than with someone who is not a director or connected person.
+In reaching that decision the directors must balance the advantage of contracting with a director or connected person against the disadvantages of doing so - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the charity. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of directors is present at the meeting - (f) The reason for their decision is recorded by the directors in the minute book - (g) A majority of the directors then in office are not in receipt of remuneration or payments authorised by article 7

-Article 8 imposes a duty on the linectors to del arcian interest in any transaction. of the charty and to absent their selves. from any discussion where there may be a conflict between their personal interests. and those or the charity.
-This would include, for example, discussions about the need for the provision of a particular service which are at the directors might have an interest in supplying (atthough) in this example the terms of section 185 or the Charlies Act 2011 would alleady make it necessary for the director to absent him/herself).
-Statutory cuties to declare any interests came into force on 1 October 7008 (sections 177 and 182 of the Companies Ac.
-2006).
+Article 8 imposes a duty on the directors to declare an interest in any transaction of the charity and to absent themselves from any discussion where there may be a conflict between their personal interests and those of the charity.
+This would include, for example, discussions about the need for the provision of a particular service which one of the directors might have an interest in supplying (although in this example the terms of section 185 of the Charities Act 2011 would already make it necessary for the director to absent him/herself) Statutory duties to declare any interests came into force on 1 October 2008 (sections 177 and 182 of the Companies Act 2006)

-Article 9 - It is crude permits unconflicted di ectors to authorise a conflict of interests ausing Lom a duty of evalty ewed by a discret to another organisation or person provided that there is no direct or aidirect benefit of any nature received by the director in question or by a connected person.
-Such a procedure is permitted by section.
-175(4) and (5) of the Companies Act 2066 (as modified for chantable companies by section 181) where provision is made for it in the articles.
-The Commission considers.
-Inat such a procedure should be limited to conflicts arising from a duty of loyalty to anothe lorgarisation or person where there is no direct or and rect benefit of whatever nature to the director or to a connected person in other circumstances, avolving a situation. leading to a coeffict of interests on the part of a director, the Commission is able to authorise the director to act notwithstan ling the conflict where it is satisfied that this would be expedient in the interes slot the chanty (section 105 of the Chanties Act 2011).
+Article 9 - This article permits unconflicted directors to authorise a conflict of interests arising from a duty of loyalty owed by a director to another organisation or person provided that there is no direct or indirect benefit of any nature received by the director in question or by a connected person.
+Such a procedure is permitted by section 175(4) and (5) of the Companies Act 2006 (as modified for charitable companies by section 181) where provision is made for it in the articles.
+The Commission considers that such a procedure should be limited to conflicts arising from a duty of loyalty to another organisation or person where there is no direct or indirect benefit of whatever nature to the director or to a connected person.
+In other circumstances involving a situation leading to a conflict of interests on the part of a director, the Commission is able to authorise the director to act notwithstanding the conflict where it is satisfied that this would be expedient in the interests of the charity (section 105 of the Charities Act 2011)